PX4/PX4-Autopilot/nuttx/configs/lpc4330-xplorer/README.txt

       CONFIG_BOOT_SRAM=y             : Executing in SRAM
       CONFIG_LPC32_CODEREDW=y        : Code Red under Windows

+    To execute from SRAM, you would need to set:

+      CONFIG_BOOT_SPIFI=y            : Executing from SPIFI
+      CONFIG_DRAM_SIZE=(128*1024)    : SRAM Bank0 size
+      CONFIG_DRAM_START=0x10000000   : SRAM Bank0 base address
+      CONFIG_SPIFI_OFFSET=(128*1024) : SPIFI file system offset

+    CONFIG_MM_REGIONS should also be increased if you want to other SRAM banks to the memory pool.

     This configuration has some special options that can be used to create a block device on the SPIFI FLASH.
 NOTE:  CONFIG_LPC43_SPIFI=y must also be defined to enable SPIFI setup support: